-These processes should include the nomination of a suitable individual who will be responsible for initiating and managing the associated SCA process.
+A suitable individual who will be responsible for initiating and managing the associated SCA process should be nominated.
 The individual fulfilling this role should be employed by, or report directly to, the asset owner's organisation.

 The individual responsible for initiating and managing the SCA process on behalf of the commissioning organisation should ensure that an appropriately qualified and experienced specialist or small team of two or more specialists is appointed to undertake a SCA (see 'Undertaking a Security Considerations Assessment').